 To ensure that the infrastructure funded through the BEAD program funds will be resilient and hardened over the duration of the network's life.
 WVDED may request additional requirements not listed above to accommodate unforeseen changes with the weather within the State of West Virginia.
-The recommendation of WVDED would be to work with State of West Virginia's Department of Emergency Management and RPDCs to ensure a clear strategy across all relevant departments.
-The recommended time frame would be to review the hazard mitigation plan every three years and update any necessary adjustments to reflect conditions in the State.
+The recommendation of WVDED would be to work with State of West Virginia's Department of Emergency Management and Regional Planning and Development Council's to ensure a clear strategy across all relevant departments.
+The recommended time frame would be to review the hazard mitigation plan every five years and update any necessary adjustments to reflect conditions in the State.
+Additionally, during this revision period, WVDED will cross-reference any updates with the state hazard mitigation plan against subgrantee project progress and notify the subgrantee if any additional changes are required.
 This approach will ensure that when events do occur, WVDED is prepared to respond effectively to potential events.